 It is impossible for a workplace or organisation to be perfect, and this means that risk assessments are not perfect either.
 Often, hazards or risks can be overlooked during a risk assessment that could be noticed and brought to the employer’s attention by someone else.
 When this happens, employers can respond to this by conducting a new risk assessment.

-Health and safety also involves physical as well as psychosocial wellbeing, and there are several hazards which can affect people’s work attendance, attitude, and behaviour at work.
+Health and safety also involves physical as well as psychosocial well-being, and there are several hazards that can affect people’s work attendance, attitude, and behaviour at work.
 High staff turnover, sickness, absenteeism, and numerous other factors can be indicators that there is something affecting the health and safety of employees.

 When employers notice something like this, it is crucial that the risk factor be identified and dealt with accordingly to prevent harm.

 Any questions?
 Speak to one of our Experts

 Employers have a level of compassion and they realise that there are individuals who need special consideration from time to time such as pregnant or breastfeeding employees, those who return to work after suffering long-term illness, or when visitors enter the premises.

 It is crucial for a risk assessment to be carried out to prevent these individuals from either creating new hazards, or risk being exposed to any hazards in the workplace.